mkondratek/git-machete-blog-post/blog.md

 a name of a branch, an optional custom annotation, and relation to the remote branch.

-Without going into details, the green edge indicates the desired state - the first commit of a child branch is the direct descendant of the parent's last commit.
+Without going into details, the **green edge** indicates the desired state - the first commit of a child branch is the direct descendant of the parent's last commit.
+On the other hand, the **red edge** tells us the opposite - the first commit of a child branch is NOT the direct descendant of the parent's last commit.

+In most cases, an edge gets red after committing some changes to the parent branch (review fixes) or pulling changes from remote.

 ### Machete File